faboitwr/shoebot_v2/README.md

 # Shoebot V2
 ## Introduction
-Scrapes a climbing shoe website to update a user on stock/sale changes
+Scrapes a climbing shoe website to update a user on stock/sale changes.
+Discord bot token & channel to be set up by individual users.

 ## Overview
 Additional libraries used (Can be downloaded using pip install):
   - BeautifulSoup4